JW709/ecomm/README.md

 # ecomm

-This is my first SPA created using create-react-app and react-router-dom.
+This e-commerce website is my first SPA created using create-react-app and react-router-dom.

-This was part of a requirement for the BrainStation web-development course.
+This app was part of a requirement for the BrainStation web-development course.
 Challenges included having the routes appear to be on separate pages, which I accomplished with a forEach() method.

 Todo: